OctopusDeploy/blog/blog/2020-09/why-kubernetes-and-octopus-deploy/index.md

 With the release of 2018.9, Kubernetes is now a first class citizen in Octopus.
 But you may be asking why you would use Octopus to manage your Kubernetes deployments.
 Kubernetes already has a rich declarative model for all of its resources, a fully functional command line tool, and more dashboards than you can poke a stick at.

 So what advantages does Octopus bring to your Kubernetes deployments?
+In this post, I'll explore why you should use Octopus for Kubernetes deployments.

+To be clear, it's not a question of Octopus vs Kuberentes but it's why you should use Octopus and Kubernetes together.

-## Modelling your Environments
+## Modelling your development environments

 A common practice in most development teams is to progress code through different environments.
 Although no two teams are the same, every team I have ever worked with has adopted some variation of the Development -> Test -> Production environment lifecycle.